Medical Assistant Visa Sponsorship Jobs in Ohio

 Which visa types are most common for medical assistant roles in Ohio?

-H-1B is the most common visa for medical assistant roles when the position qualifies as a specialty occupation, which generally requires the role to be tied to a specific clinical degree.
+H-1B visa is the most common visa for medical assistant roles when the position qualifies as a specialty occupation, which generally requires the role to be tied to a specific clinical degree.
 Some employers also use the TN visa for Canadian and Mexican nationals in qualifying clinical roles.
 EB-3 immigrant visas are another pathway, particularly for employers willing to support permanent residence sponsorship through the PERM labor certification process.

 Which cities in Ohio have the most medical assistant sponsorship jobs?